Home

 It's a very straightforward concept - the idea is that you simply use the proceeds of each dividend payout to purchase additional shares of the stock.
 Even if the company never raises its quarterly dividend payout, the income you receive will increase every payout cycle because, with each cycle, you'll own more shares.

 In the beginning, or with a modest portfolio, that may not seem like much.
-Perhaps that increasing cash flow may equate to only a few cents difference at first, but over time, as your portfolio increases in size, as with all long term compounding, the results become more and more impressive.
+Perhaps that increasing cash flow may equate to only a few cents difference at first, but over time, as your portfolio increases in size, as with all long term compounding, the results of reinvesting dividends become more and more impressive.

-The Powerful Effects of Reinvesting Dividends
+The Power of Reinvesting Dividends

 To illustrate the power of dividend reinvesting, let's look at a very simple example.
 Let's assume an investor purchases 1000 shares of a $25/share stock with an annual dividend payout of 4%, or $1 annual payout per share, or $0.25/share per quarter.